kstenerud/concise-text-encoding/cte-specification.md

     }

-#### Base64 Encoding
+#### Base64url Encoding

-Base64 encoding uses the [RFC 4648](https://tools.ietf.org/html/rfc4648) canonical alphabet (using `+` and `/`), with the following special rules:
+Base64url encoding uses the [RFC 4648](https://tools.ietf.org/html/rfc4648) url-safe alphabet (using `-` and `_`), with the following special rules:

  * Padding must not be used (the end delimiter `"` is enough to mark the end of the stream).
-* Whitespace characters (CR, LF, TAB, SPACE) can occur anywhere in the stream to help align the contents in the document and keep line lengths down.
+ * Whitespace characters (CR, LF, TAB, SPACE) can occur anywhere in the stream to help align the contents in the document and keep line lengths down (the idea is to make it easy to open and modify a CTE document in your average text editor).

 Example:

     v1
     {
         data = b"iVBORw0KGgoAAAANSUhEUgAAAZAAAAGQCAYAAACAvzbMAACAAElEQVR4nOy9CX
-                 gc1Znv/Xa3WotlWZJtbIMd22Bjmy0QIGDAZplAAoHJMiT5Eibrx71zb252kkzu
+                 gc1Znv_Xa3WotlWZJtbIMd22Bjmy0QIGDAZplAAoHJMiT5Eibrx71zb252kkzu
                  zTKZPElmyJchIRMuWQkJSYBJyAaY"
     }